About the WebsiteWritten by Eric Muss-Barnes

 I had two periods of my life when I owned multiple BMX freestyle bikes, but never raced on a track; the foundation from which BMX freestyle was born!
 Building another freestyle bike is just living in the past.
 Building a race bike is building a future.
 Life is about moving forward.
 I'm looking to create new joyful memories, not relive past ones.

-Staring at Brooke Crain and her bike, I realized, "This is what I need to do next."
+Staring at that Haro race bike, I realized, "This is what I need to do next."

 In May of 2019, I went to Antelope Valley and raced on a BMX track for the first time in my life, using my 2006 Haro Backtrail.
 I had so much fun, within 48 hours, I bought my eighth BMX bike, a beautiful baby-blue 2019 Chase Edge Pro.
-(Brooke and Haro set me on the path, but I have owned five Haro BMX bikes... it's time to try a new brand.)
+(I have owned five Haro BMX bikes... it's time to try a new brand.)

-That is what inspired me: Accidentally discovering Brooke Crain and her race bike.
+That is what inspired me: Accidentally discovering a carbon-fiber Haro race bike.

 And what does all that have to do with The Dukes of Hazzard?

 That's right.
-The son of Luke Duke himself took this picture of Brooke!
+The son of Luke Duke himself took this picture of an amazing Haro race bike!
 Garrett and I used to race around as little kids, pretending our bicycles were the General Lee, and we were Bo and Luke.
 And here we come, full-circle, with the Duke boys still influencing my passion for BMX.
 Just a good ol' boys.
 Never meanin' no harm.

 Now you know my story of what made me want to give BMX racing a shot.